florebens/florebens/README.md

 Shevirat is a meeting place in the Cosmic Farlands, accessible to the Sovereign citizens both incarnate and ethereal.

-This Repository is a partial render of the Akashic Records of the Founder, Florencia Benson.
+This Library is a partial render of the Akashic Records of the Founder, Florencia Benson.

-In this Library, you will find resources to Heal, Grow and Evolve into the new version of Humanity, in which every being is enlightened, present and connected.
+In these Repositories, you will find resources to Heal, Grow and Evolve into the new version of Humanity, in which every being is enlightened, present and connected.

 ---